The well-posedness of three-dimensional Navier-Stokes and magnetohydrodynamic equations with partial fractional dissipation: Introduction

-Tao improved the above results in \cite{TT2009}.
+It was proved that any smooth initial value ${\bm u}_0$ with finite energy will have a unique global-in-time solution.
+See also \cite{Wu2003,Lions1969}.
+Later, Tao improved the above results in \cite{Tao2009}.
 He studied the Navier-Stokes equation with the following logarithmic form of supercritical dissipative term,

 and found that the above problem has a global smooth solution for any compactly supported smooth initial data.
-Barbato \cite{DFM2014} further improved the research results of Tao by introducing weaker conditions on the logarithmic weak dissipative term.
+Barbato, Morandin and Romito \cite{BMR2014} improved the research results of Tao by introducing weaker conditions on the logarithmic weak dissipative term.
+The result was further improved by Yamazaki to MHD equaion in \cite{Yamazaki2018}.
 Yang, Jiu and Wu in \cite{YJW2019} reduced some excessive dissipation.
 They proved the global regularity of the following 3D Navier-Stokes equations with partial dissipation,